 The Superintendent is authorized to make teaching, study hall, extra class duty, and extracurricular assignments.
-In order of priority, assignments shall be made based on the District's needs and best interests, employee qualifications, and employee desires.
+In order of priority, except as otherwise provided by law, assignments shall be made based on the District's needs and best interests, employee qualifications, and employee desires.